color

 Returns a new color representing a weighted mix of the two input colors.

-The weight is specified by a number between 0 and 1, with values closer to 0 producing results closer to the first color, and values closer to 1 producing results closer to the second color.
+The weight argument is a number between 0 and 1, with values closer to 0 producing results closer to the first color, and values closer to 1 producing results closer to the second color.

 Example